christopher-besch/homepage/src/articles/15_docker_cron/docker_cron.md

 I find the security implications acceptable considering how easy to review docker_cron is. <br />
 Unfortunately, this Renovate-endeavour of mine didn't rid myself of that bitter feeling.
 After all I didn't actually improve docker_cron, I only showed that the alternative is worse.
-In a perfect world Docker itself offers some form of cron support.
+In a perfect world Docker itself would offer some form of cron support.
 My docker_cron solution, right now, is the next best thing and all it's problems originate from a carefully weighted trade-off.
 Now it's on me to accept that and keep going.